Home - Bookapy Book Preview

 “I will, my goddess.”

 “I thank you, my goddess.
-I felt such guilt in not taking him to task over Pelna,” Kina almost sobbed out.
+I felt such guilt in not taking him to task over Pelna,” Kina almost sobbed.

-“It was necessary to permit Tarkal and his thugs to be here in order for them to launch an assault upon you.
-Now the Baron will be forced to deal with the situation rather than attempt to brush it away as with an annoying fly.”
+“It was necessary to permit Tarkal and his thugs to be here for them to launch an assault upon you.
+Now, the Baron will be forced to deal with the situation rather than attempt to brush it away as with an annoying fly.”

 “Ah, yes.
 Assaulting a Priestess of the Lady is serious indeed.”